NDelventhal/InsolvencyAnnouncementsGer/README.md

 ```python
 ia.insol_ann_daily_summary(subject= "Openings", date_from = "24.10.2020",  date_to = "28.10.2020"):
 ```
-Returns a summary overview of counts of the specified announcement subject (example: "Openings") by German state and register type and non-register linked annoucements of specified date range.
+Returns a summary overview of counts of the announcements associated with the specified subject (example: "Openings") by German state and register type as well as non-register linked annoucements of the specified date range.

 *For more details and examples, please refer to the documentation/docstrings.*